publishpress/PublishPress-Authors/readme.txt

 * [PublishPress Blocks Pro](https://publishpress.com/blocks) has everything you need to build professional websites with the WordPress block editor.
 * [PublishPress Capabilities Pro](https://publishpress.com/capabilities) is the plugin to manage your WordPress user roles, permissions, and capabilities.
 * [PublishPress Checklists Pro](https://publishpress.com/checklists) enables you to define tasks that must be completed before content is published.
+* [PublishPress Future Pro](https://publishpress.com/future) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Permissions Pro](https://publishpress.com/permissions)  is the plugin for advanced WordPress permissions.
-* [PublishPress Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
+* [PublishPress Planner Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
 * [PublishPress Series Pro](https://publishpress.com/series) enables you to group content together into a series